MDIA 3311 - Media Industry Placement

 We ask students to apply the theoretical frameworks developed during the media degree to the undertaking, analysis and interpretation of real-world media practices.

-Small Group Discovery ExperienceAll seminars will begin with peer networking groups.
+Small Group Discovery ExperienceAll seminars will begin with peer networking groups under the supervision of the Course Coordinator.
 Peer support sessions operate regularly during semester.